Substance Use Treatment

 Who is eligible for services?

-- Adults over the age of 18 who are involved in the criminal justice system and are struggling with substance use (alcohol and/or drugs) are eligible.
-Additionally, treatment is provided to those with Medicaid/MCO coverage or with no insurance coverage.
+- Adults over the age of 18 who are struggling with substance use (alcohol and/or drugs) are eligible.
+Treatment is available to those with Medicaid/MCO coverage or with no insurance coverage.
 Those with private insurance coverage are encouraged to use a provider in the community who accepts his/her insurance plan.

 How much do services cost?